owenvickery/cg2at/README.md

                                    <b>**Fragments**</b>
 </p>

-The fragment database is separated into two parts (protein and non-protein).
+The fragment database is separated into three parts (protein, non-protein and other).

 Each fragment file contains the following flags: